dipankardas011/dipankardas-portfolio/content/diary/Oct23.md

 description = "Let's talk about my October 2023"
 +++

+# Date 2023-10-06
+* fixed the universal CI/CD project
+* refactor the project directory namingfor ksctl
+* AICTE internship
+  * Auto scaling rgoup
+  * loadbalancer and target groups
+  * route 53 different protocol
+* learning about go webhooks
+* had a stream with prateek on kubebuilder and how to use it to create custom k8s controller

 # Date 2023-10-05
-1. done Universal CI/CD project
+* done Universal CI/CD project
-2. DSA problem
+* DSA problem
-3. ksctl important next milestones
+* ksctl important next milestones

 # Date 2023-10-04
 * AICTE internship